igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/singly/base/SinglyLinkedList.md

 ### 13. `insertAt(data: E, index: Int)` method

-- **Description**: Create an insert a node at given index.
+Create an insert a node at given index.
 If index is out of bounds, add the node to the end of the list.

+Tests:
-- **Tests**: `insert a new node with data at the 0 index 0 when the list is empty`, `insert a new node with data at index 0 when the list has elements`, `inserts a new node with data at a middle index`, `insert a new node with data at a last index`, `insert a new node when index is out of bounds`
+- `insert a new node with data at the 0 index 0 when the list is empty`
+- `insert a new node with data at index 0when the list has elements`
+- `inserts a new node with data at a middle index`
+- `insert a new node with data at a last index`
+- `insert a new node when index is out of bounds`

 Example: